Home

 Two runners looking at the Exakt Health newsletter on their phone

-How often and how long should you apply ice to your calf injury?
+How long should you ice a calf strain?

 Evidence shows icing several times a day, for short periods – 10 to 15 minutes, and no more than 20 minutes, is more effective than prolonged use.
 Intermittent use also reduces the risk of an icing injury (when the tissue cools too much).

-Frozen peas work really well, as it molds to the shape of your calf.
+A packet of frozen peas works really well for icing calf strains, as it molds to the shape of your calf.

 There are different ways to apply ice to your injured calf.
 The most common options include: